-- General Rules for the Complex - 1.
+- 1. Access to the competition floor must be pre-approved by the Director of Athletic Operations.
+Under no circumstances should street shoes be worn on a competitive surface.
+A change of shoes is required for arena court usage. - 2.
 Individuals or groups who are found in violation of Complex policies or other University policies face immediate dismissal from the facility by the building supervisors or other University officials.
-Failure to comply may result in disciplinary action and loss of privileges to use the complex in the future. - 2.
-The facility is for the use of West Liberty University students and employees (intercollegiate teams, intramural competitions and recreational events).
-Individuals or organizations not associated with the West Liberty University cannot use the facilities without prior arrangement.
+Failure to comply may result in disciplinary action and loss of privileges to use the complex in the future. - 3.
+The facility is for the use of West Liberty University students and employees (intercollegiate teams, intramural competitions, and recreational events).
+Individuals or organizations not associated with West Liberty University cannot use the facilities without prior arrangement.
 Persons using the facility should expect to be prepared to show West Liberty University identification or a card showing that they have registered with the University to use the complex, as well as proof of insurance upon request.
-In compliance with University policy, smoking or use of any tobacco products is prohibited inside the complex. - 3.
-Proper attire shirt and shoes when entering the facility and most areas of the complex. - 4.
+In compliance with University policy, smoking or use of any tobacco products is prohibited inside the complex. - 4.
+Proper attire shirt and shoes when entering the facility and most areas of the complex. - 5.
 Use of the Complex and its various facilities by individuals not associated with the University is permitted pending availability.
-For more information review the "Use of the Complex by Individuals from the General Public" section of these guidelines. - 5.
-Cleats are not to be worn anywhere within the Complex. - 6.
-Skateboards, roller blades, skates, scooters and bicycles are not permitted in the complex.
+For more information review the "Use of the Complex by Individuals from the General Public" section of these guidelines. - 6.
+Cleats are not to be worn anywhere within the Complex. - 7.
+Skateboards, rollerblades, skates, scooters, and bicycles are not permitted in the complex.